The 2030 Agenda and SDG’s

-- Preparation of studies and strategies, the most important of which is the National Strategic Plan for Prevention and Response to Domestic Violence in the Saudi Society prepared by the Ministry of Labor and Social Development.
+- Preparation of studies and strategies, the most important of which is the National Strategic Plan for Prevention and Response to Domestic Violence in the Saudi Society prepared by the Ministry of Human Resource and Social Development.

 The Kingdom of Saudi Arabia is one of the first countries in the world to provide humanitarian assistance and assistance to countries facing hardship.
 The Kingdom has provided humanitarian, developmental and charitable assistance from grants and soft loans to all countries without discrimination on the basis of color, religion or race.

 The Kingdom of Saudi Arabia’s initiatives for Achieving Goals Through Partnership:

 - Saudi Arabia's contribution of USD 500 million to finance Yemen's humanitarian response plan for 2018.

 - Has provided more than USD 1 billion in official development assistance to 40 countries since the establishment of the King Salman Humanitarian Aid and Relief Centre.

 - The Saudi Fund for Development, which contributes to financing development projects in developing countries by granting loans to those countries.

 - “Al Khair Al Raqami” digital charity platform contribute to fundraising towards sustainable development goals.

 The National Transformation Program 2020 is the starting point to implement Vision 2030.
 It involves public, private and non-profit sectors rolling-out an integrated governance model established by the Council of Ministers.
 An institutional guaranteeing inter-agency cooperation is considered fundamental to implementation and monitoring.